macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 cloak hung in rags.
 From the way he moved, the man within was no less battered.
 A few voices hailed him with cries of

-"Tarth!" and, oddly, ‘A Beauty!
+"Tarth!" and, oddly, 'A Beauty!
 A Beauty!" but most were silent.
 The blue knight knelt before the king.
 "Grace," he said, his

 voice muffled by his dented greathelm.